-- It is lightweight and cost effective to implement.
+- and cost effective to implement.
 AgileEVM leverages already existing work metrics, adding little to no additional work to the current processes.

 - It is at least as accurate as current Agile forecasting methods such as burn down charts.
 To review the mathematical proof of this assertion, review our IEEE published research paper at the SolutionsIQ web site.

 - It adds value to Agile teams and stakeholders by providing data for decision making.

 Change is expected on Agile projects.
 It is important to remember that metrics generated by AgileEVM are based on what is actual "right now."
 Once change occurs, a new baseline is established and re-measurement is required.
 Fortunately, with AgileEVM this is an easy task.

 All this said, AgileEVM is not a silver bullet, and is not meant to replace current Agile metrics or tools.
 It is simply a one tool among others in the Agile toolkit to provide information critical to decision making.
 And, AgileEVM is not necessarily appropriate for all Agile projects.
 Projects with extremely short release cycles will not find as much utility from this technique as projects with longer release cycles involving multiple sprints or iterations.
 As with any technique, apply AgileEVM judiciously.

 Another interesting point to note is thatStory points are what we used for estimating backlog items.
 They can easily be replaced with whatever measure you are using for your estimating purposes.
 For example; Mike Cohn has written about using Ideal Team days, or T-shirt sizes, others refer to Gummy Bears as ways of estimating relative size of backlog items.
 It doesn't matter what the measure is as long as it is reasonably consistent and is expressed as a number.
 Therefore, measures like T-shirt sizes need to be converted to numeric equivalents to be used in the AgileEVM calculations.